Convergence for score-based generative modeling with polynomial complexity: Results for Langevin dynamics with estimated score

 then $x^{(1)}$ is a sample from a distribution $q$ such that $\TV(q,p_{\si_1^2})\le \etv$. \end{restatable} Note that we assume a score estimate with error $\ep$ at all noise scales; this corresponds to using an objective function that is a maximum of the score-matching objective over all noise levels, rather than an average over all noise levels as more commonly used in practice.
 However, these two losses are at most a factor of $M$ apart.

+The proof shows that the noise levels $\si_k$ can be chosen as a geometric sequence, which matches the choice used in practice~\cite{song2020improved}.
 The additional dependence on $d$ and $\ep_{\TV}$ in Theorem~\ref{t:ald} compared to Theorem~\ref{t:corrector-tv-chi2} comes from requiring a sequence of $\wt O(\sqrt d)$ noise levels and an additional factor in $\chi^2$-divergence we suffer at the beginning of each level $m$.
 In the next section, we will find that using a reverse SDE to evolve the samples between the noise levels---called a \fixme{\emph{predictor}} step---will improve the rate and time complexity.